Lennar is the second-largest homebuilder in the country. Their contracts contain patterns that every buyer should understand before closing.

 A certificate of occupancy is the document a local municipality issues to confirm that a building meets code and is safe to inhabit.
 In a standard real estate transaction, obtaining this certificate is a prerequisite for closing.
 It is, in effect, the government confirming that the structure is legally habitable.

 Lennar contracts have included language stating that the failure to obtain a certificate of occupancy cannot be grounds for delaying closing.
 The practical implication is significant: buyers may be contractually obligated to close on a home that has not yet received government confirmation of its habitability.
 If a buyer refuses to close because the certificate has not been issued, the builder may treat this as a default, potentially triggering deposit forfeiture.
+This type of clause is sometimes referred to as a habitability waiver, and it is one of the more aggressive provisions found in production builder contracts.

 A contract that requires closing without a certificate of occupancy is asking the buyer to accept a home that the local government has not yet deemed safe to live in.

 This provision matters because it shifts the risk of construction delays and code compliance failures from the builder to the buyer.
 If the home has outstanding code issues at the time of closing, those issues become the buyer's problem once the deed transfers.
 The Seminole Tribe of Florida v.
 Lennar case, discussed below, illustrates just how serious those code issues can become.
+For buyers purchasing in Florida, where certificate of occupancy override clauses appear most frequently in Lennar agreements, our Lennar Florida profile provides state-specific context on how this clause has been applied.

 Warranty Access Requirements and Voiding Triggers